 Why the World Needs More Muslim and Halal-Certified Beauty Brands

 Lyda Djarar Fischer is the founder of Lyda Beauty and a proud Muslim woman.
 For our column UNTOLD, she is sharing her journey of self-acceptance and why it was so important to become a Halal-certified cosmetics brand.
+(Editor's note: since our original interview, the range is no longer Halal-certified.)
 This story was told to Jessica Harrington and edited for length and clarity.

 My family and I are originally from Iran and were refugees in Switzerland.
 When I was younger, having us keep our knowledge about being Muslim and Persian was important, but my family was also really tough on us to respect the new culture that we were living in.
 It was a battle, because outside I was talking Swiss and trying to be a Swiss girl, but back home, I was a Persian girl.